-Articles of association for The Scandinavian Society of Anaesthesiology and Intensive Care Medicine.
+Articles of the Scandinavian Society of Anaesthesiology and Intensive Care Medicine

 § 1 Name

 The Society’s name is The Scandinavian Society of Anaesthesiology and Intensive Care Medicine (“The

 The domain of The Society is the Scandinavian countries, i.e. Denmark, Finland, Iceland, Norway and

 The domicile of The Society is in Denmark, in the greater Copenhagen area.